bramwalet/Subliminal.bundle/README.md

 1.4.10.768
 - core: automatically find better subtitles (configurable)
-- menu: display how the subtitle was downloaded (auto, manual, auto-better)
+- menu: display how the subtitle was downloaded (auto, manual, auto-better), in history menu
 - menu/core: correctly handle subtitle list for multiple languages
 - core: lower minimum series score to list subtitles for to 66
 - core: better matching of garbage filenames; we trust Plex now for the series name/movie title fully